 Hours of Operation:

-Dok Ondar’s opens and closes with the Galaxy’s Edge every day, so there are no particular hours, just show up before park close and it’ll be open.
+Dok Ondar’s opens and closes with the Galaxy’s Edge every day, so there are no particular hours, just show up before park closing and it’ll be open.

 Atmosphere and Tour:

 Ok, now that we have a basic understanding of what Dok Ondar’s Den of Antiquities is, it’s time to take a look inside for ourselves.